Amplitude Analytics Service: Only the Best

 The system aims to “democratize access to product data and metrics with easy-to-use and collaborative analytics.”
 The goal is to onboard members from all teams so that everyone is working toward building better products.

 The system includes information delivered through behavioral analysis and built-in insight reports delivered rapidly in a real-time platform so that teams can efficiently set product strategy, improve user engagement, optimize conversion and ultimately drive retention.
-Its mobile analytics also do a good job of tracking mobile users, helping you run campaigns based on iOS and Android application metrics and go beyond traditional marketing automation.
+Its mobile analytics tools also do a good job of tracking mobile users, helping you run campaigns based on iOS and Android application metrics and go beyond traditional marketing automation.

 When it comes to the cocky vs humble spectrum, Amplitude leans much closer to the latter.
 And proves it in more ways than one.